ruiwynt/optimal-explanations/README.md

 ## 1. Introduction

-Given a boosted tree and data instance, computes the optimal explanation
+Given a boosted tree and data instance, computes the optimal explanative region.

+Supports XGBoost trees trained with the `binary::logistic` and `multi::softprob` objectives.

 ## 2. Background